 Why it’s significant

 LIBOR stands for London Interbank Offered Rate.
-It’s an index intended to reflect interest rates that major banks charge each other for short-term loans.
+It’s an index that was originally intended to reflect interest rates that major banks charge each other for short-term loans.
 LIBOR was used internationally as a benchmark or “reference rate” for setting rates on loans and other financial products.

 The effort to replace all LIBORs is an organized global initiative.
 International working groups were established to identify appropriate ARRs and develop a transition strategy for each currency’s LIBOR.
-Wells Fargo is an active member of many of the international working groups, including the Alternative Reference Rates Committee in the U.S. We have set in motion the process of changing hundreds of thousands of affected contracts and related systems, employing recommendations of the international working groups and trade associations.
+Wells Fargo is an active member of many of the international working groups, including the Alternative Reference Rates Committee in the U.S. We have changed hundreds of thousands of affected contracts and related systems, employing recommendations of the international working groups and trade associations.

 Why LIBOR is being replaced